lethal1147/test_fe_7solutions/README.md

 ### For Extra test

-- Navigate to path "/extra"
+- Navigate to path "/extra" by click the Extra button

 ### For running test